Subdomain vs. Subdirectory: Which is Better for SEO?

-This typically makes sense, as you’re able to stack all your keywords in the same URL.
-It’s the keywords that you use on your website that notify Google – and other search engines – of what your site is about.
+This typically makes sense, as you can stack all your keywords in the same URL.
+The keywords you use on your website notify Google – and other search engines – of what your site is about.

-Even with all the information above, it’s difficult to officially state that one is better than the other.
+Even with all the information above, it’s difficult to state that one is better than the other officially.

-There are studies that state that subfolders are best for SEO, as different search engines use different metrics.
-There are also studies that show why subdomains are the right approach.
+Some studies state that subfolders are best for SEO, as different search engines use different metrics.
+Some studies show why subdomains are the right approach.

-Subdomains provide the opportunity to separate content and areas of your website based on theme.
-It’s also beneficial in the event that you want to track metrics via UTM tags or a tool such as Google Analytics.
+Subdomains allow you to separate content and website areas based on a theme.
+Tracking metrics via UTM tags or a tool such as Google Analytics is also beneficial.

 However, if we had to choose one, we’d say that choosing a subdomain structure is the way to go.